Chapelwaite

-Chapelwaite is an American horror television series based on the short story "Jerusalem's Lot" by American writer Stephen King.
-It is written by Peter and Jason Filardi, and premiered on Epix on August 22, 2021.
-The show has been renewed for a second season.
+Chapelwaite is an American horror television series loosely based on the short story “Jerusalem's Lot” by author Stephen King.
+It was written by Peter and Jason Filardi, and premiered on Epix on August 22, 2021, and concluded on October 31, 2021.
+In February 2022, the series was renewed for a second season; however, in November 2023, it was announced that MGM+ had decided not to move forward with a second season.

 Premise

-Following his wife's tragic death at sea aboard a whaler ship, Captain Charles Boone (Adrien Brody) and his children return to the small town of Preacher's Corners, Maine, where a dark family history haunts them until confronted.
+In 1850, following his wife's tragic death at sea aboard a whaler ship, Captain Charles Boone (Adrien Brody) and his children return to the small town of Preacher's Corners, Maine, where a dark family history haunts them until confronted.